brianboyko/Dept-Technical-Test/README.md

 The third - and the biggest - is that this uses a third party API, and there are CORS issues with trying to grab that API data and run it in localhost.
 A "neat trick" of Next.js is that we can use Next.js's built in API to fetch the data we want, and then re-fetch that data from the Next.js API.

+### ReduxJS/Toolkit

+Redux is overkill for this project - most of the information could be handled via React's built in Context API.
+However, there are two reasons I choose Redux here - the first is that most production codebases are better served with Redux than with the Context API, because most production projects are much, much larger - Context API, if not used well, can result in a lot of unnecessary re-renders that can be avoided "out of the box" with Redux Toolkit.

+Secondly, I find Redux easier to test than most other state management solutions, including the context API.
 # Before Execution

 This project requires local environment variables to be defined: